What does the term UX analytics stand for? How do you perform UX analysis for SaaS and make data-driven decisions?

 Identify bugs with ”rage clicking” tracking

-Seize such moments and fix the nature of rage clicking to prevent users abandon your product.
+Seize such moments and fix the nature of rage clicking to prevent users from abandoning your product.

 Here’s how to find repetitive problems in UX, how to map user behavior and unravel pain points, and how to perform usability testing.